Product Design

 Participate and Learn professional design visualization tips, techniques, and application for product design development.
 Projects will feature quick sketching tips, use of thumbnails and wireframes, line weights, sketching in gradient values, user interaction sketching, and strategic use of perspective views, infographics, and overall page composition.

-PRD-211: CMF Design
+PRD-211: Intro to CMF Design

 Credits 3